noah-mclain/gen-text-ai/PREPROCESSING_IMPROVEMENTS.md

    - Added periodic status updates and memory usage reporting
    - **NEW**: Reduced terminal output by consolidating progress information
    - **NEW**: Single-line updates for progress bars to avoid terminal flooding
+   - **NEW**: Added more frequent progress updates for slower datasets like The Stack

 4. **Unified Field Extraction**